Sathvik-Ravula/Sathvik-Ravula/README.md

 - 👋 Hi, I’m @Sathvik-Ravula
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in AI/ML
 - 🌱 I’m currently Pursuing MSc. in DataScience and Computing
 - 📫 How to reach me : saidevasathvik@gmail.com (mail)